This is my honest Amtrack Coast Starlight Review after taking the train Northbound in 2021.

 When booking the Amtrak Coast Starlight, there are 5 different options available:

-- Premium: Premium services include Acela First Class: an upscale travel experience, and private rooms: available on most long-distance routes.
+• Premium: Premium services include Acela First Class, an upscale travel experience, and private rooms on most long-distance routes.

 Checking into the Coast Starlight

-We took the train the full way from LA to Seattle.
-It took 33 hours in total….it’s a long ride!
+The full train from LA to Seattle takes 33 hours in total….it’s a long ride!

-They also had quite strict rules about what is and isn’t allowed in your checked-in bag (food and drink for example are not allowed so you need to have that in your ‘hand luggage’).
-It took a long time to check in – we were queuing for over 40minutes.
-Mostly this was because lots of people before us had heavy bags and had to take things out and re-pack to meet the guidelines.
+They also had quite strict rules about what is and isn’t allowed in your checked-in bag (food and drink, for example, are not allowed, so you need to have that in your ‘hand luggage’).
+It took a long time to check in – we were queuing for over 40 minutes.
+This was mostly because many people before us had heavy bags and had to take things out and re-pack to meet the guidelines.

 Amtrak Coast Starlight review